-- Upload files when creating content in your course and those files are saved automatically in Course Files.
+- Upload files when creating content in your course.
+Most of these files are saved automatically in Course Files.

-- Files uploaded to content types from the Build Content drop-down list, such as item, file, URL, image, audio, video, syllabus, and course link.
+- Files uploaded to content types from the Build Content list, such as item, file, URL, image, audio, video, syllabus, and course link

 - Files uploaded to descriptions, instructions, and questions in tests

 - Course banner files uploaded to the course entry point

 - Files uploaded with the functions in the editor for journals and blogs topics, and when you create a wiki

 - Files uploaded to the discussion board with the editor or the Attachments section

 - Files uploaded when you create HTML objects